Michel Seymour: Main ideas

 In the domain of philosophy of language, Michel Seymour holds an institutional and communitarian conception of language inspired in part from the thought of Ludwig Wittgenstein which he opposes to the idealism of Gottlob Frege, to the inneism of Noam Chomsky and to the psychologism of John Searle.
 According to Seymour, speaking a language is a rule-governed activity, where the rules express the social conditions of expression-use.
 The rules are specified by social conventions.
 The meaning of expressions is indeterminate, because the rules cannot anticipate all cases.
 Accordingly, Seymour endorses a semantics based on assertability conditions inspired from Saul Kripke which ties the meaning of expressions to their conventional usage.

 In the domain of political philosophy, Seymour starts from John Rawls's Political Liberalism to defend a conception of collective rights equal in validity and importance to individual rights, a position which notably runs counter to that of Will Kymlicka on the subject.
 According to Seymour, liberalism cannot rest content with an attitude of toleration based on mere respect, but must rather foster an attitude of recognition based on mutual appreciation.
 This should be borne out in public policy aiming to the appreciation of peoples.

 Seymour builds on this political liberalism to defend an inclusive conception of laïcité, which asks that institutions remain neutral and that individuals remain free.
 This would allow state employees to wear religious symbols, unless they occupy high-authority positions (President, Supreme Court Justice, etc).

 Seymour is also well-known for supporting the independence of Quebec.

+Since 2022, Michel Seymour has published several articles on the Russo-Ukrainian War, often in collaboration with historian Samir Saul.
+In these texts, he criticizes the role of the United States and NATO, whom he presents as central players in triggering and prolonging the Russo-Ukrainian war.